Applying for Aid

 If you do not want to apply on the Web, you can obtain a paper version from the FAFSA web site under the link “FAFSA filing options” or by calling 1-800-4FEDAID.

-All applications must be received by the federal processor by March 2 for priority consideration for our aid programs.
+All applications must include the UC Davis school code #001313 and be received by the federal processor by March 2 for priority consideration for our aid programs.

 If you are unable to use the tool, please refer to your copy of the IRS tax return to update the necessary fields.

-Undocumented students who qualify under AB540 criteria can apply for financial aid by submitting the California Dream Act and Need Access applications.
-To be considered for King Hall grants and need-based scholarships undocumented AB540 eligible students must complete the following steps:
+Undocumented students who qualify under AB540 criteria can apply for financial aid by submitting the California Dream Act application.
+To be considered for King Hall grants and need-based scholarships undocumented AB540 eligible students should complete the following steps:

-- Submit a California Dream Act Application and Need Access applications by the March 2 priority deadline each year for maximum financial aid consideration.
+- Submit a California Dream Act Application by the March 2 priority deadline each year for maximum financial aid consideration.

 - Entering students will automatically be considered for King Hall merit scholarships based on their admissions application.